 GTECH Ct.
 App.
 Br. at 22.
 The Fifth Court adopted that speculation as a basis for affirming.
 Nettles, 2017 WL 3097627, at 5.
-But GTECH's statement falls far short of conclusively establishing the threshold element of risk to the public fisc.
-2 There is simply no evidence that an adverse judgment would lead to a decline in sales; no prior examples, no expert testimony, nothing other than the argument of counsel.
-When this Supreme Court laid out the rules for conclusively establishing an affirmative defense, it surely could not have imagined that utterly unsupported argument of counsel would suffice.
+GTECH's statement-pure argument, pure speculation- falls far short of conclusively establishing the threshold element of risk to the public fisc.
+There is simply no evidence that an adverse judgment would lead to a decline in sales; no prior examples, no expert testimony, nothing other than the argument of counsel.
+When this Court laid out the rules for determining pleas to the jurisdiction, it surely could not have imagined that utterly unsupported, ipse dixit argument of counsel would suffice.
+The burden never shifted to Nettles to come forward with evidence because GTECH never supported its case with its own evidence.

 GTECH's argument (and by extension, the Fifth Court's adoption of it) is also illogical.
 If the issue is confidence in the lottery games designed by GTECH, surely the gambling public would want to know that there are effective remedies for intentional or unintentional errors and omissions.
 Public confidence would only be enhanced by the prospect of practical accountability.
+Because GTECH did not even attempt to meet its burden, Nettles had no obligation to present evidence to support this logical conclusion.
 Granting immunity to GTECH, and allowing it to evade responsibility for potentially defrauding the public, would make the lottery look more like a racket, leading to casual players being less likely to purchase tickets.

 2The Third Court was also unimpressed with GTECH's arguments in this regard, labeling those alleged effects "secondary or tertiary."
-Steele, 2018 WL 454922, at 26.
+Steele, 549 S.W.3d 803.